 Bryan’s work has been presented in a wide range of venues, including Carnegie Hall, Lincoln Center, Miller Theatre, The Stone, Roulette Intermedium, La MaMa Experimental Theatre, The Metropolitan Museum of Art, National Gallery of Art, Blue Note Jazz Club, Walt Disney Concert Hall, Isabella Stewart Gardner Museum, Bethany and Abyssinian Baptist Churches, New Orleans Jazz and Heritage Festival, and Ojai Music Festival.
-Her compositions have been performed by the Jacksonville Symphony, Louisiana Philharmonic Orchestra (where she is currently a Creative Partner), Jacksonville Symphony (Mary Carr Patton Composer-In-Residence 2018-2020), Chicago Sinfonietta, Chicago Symphony MusicNOW with Quince vocal ensemble, American Composers Orchestra, Colorado Springs Philharmonic, International Contemporary Ensemble, La Jolla Symphony & Chorus, Orchestra of St. Luke’s, Aperture Duo, Duo Noire, Ekmeles, Ensemble Pi, New York Jazzharmonic, Spektral String Quartet, Talea Ensemble, and Jennifer Koh.
-Collaborators include visual artists Cauleen Smith, Tiona McClodden, Steffani Jemison, Abigail DeVille, Kara Lynch, Lake Simons, Amy Bryan, and Alma Bryan Powell, directors Charlotte Brathwaite, Lileana Blain-Cruz, and Patricia McGregor, and writers Suzan Lori-Parks, Sharan Strange, and Ashon Crawley, and musicians Helga Davis, Brandee Younger, Joe Dyson, Brian Quezergue, and Stephen Gladney.
-She has two recordings, Quest for Freedom (2007) and This Little Light of Mine (2010) and has a third recording in progress, Sounds of Freedom (2020).
-Bryan is currently writing an opera, Awakening, a collaboration with the International Contemporary Ensemble with partners Opera Philadelphia and FringeArts, a musical with the Bard College Fisher Center for the Performing Arts, a concerto for Branford Marsalis with Orpheus Chamber Orchestra, Mission: Commission with Miller Theatre, and a collaboration with artist Tiona Nekkia McClodden and Opera Philadelphia.
+Her compositions have been performed by the London Sinfonietta, Louisiana Philharmonic Orchestra (where she is currently a Creative Partner), Jacksonville Symphony (Mary Carr Patton Composer-In-Residence 2018-2020), Chicago Sinfonietta, Chicago Symphony MusicNOW with Quince vocal ensemble, American Composers Orchestra, Colorado Springs Philharmonic, International Contemporary Ensemble, La Jolla Symphony & Chorus, Orchestra of St. Luke’s, Aperture Duo, Duo Noire, Ekmeles, Ensemble Pi, New York Jazzharmonic, Spektral String Quartet, Talea Ensemble, and Jennifer Koh.
+Collaborators include visual artists Cauleen Smith, Tiona Nekkia McClodden, Steffani Jemison, Abigail DeVille, Kara Lynch, Lake Simons, Amy Bryan, and Alma Bryan Powell, directors Charlotte Brathwaite, Lileana Blain-Cruz, and Patricia McGregor, and writers Suzan Lori-Parks, Sharan Strange, and Ashon Crawley, and musicians Helga Davis, Brandee Younger, and Damian Norfleet.
+She has two recordings, Quest for Freedom (2007) and This Little Light of Mine (2010), and has a third recording in progress, Sounds of Freedom (2020).
+Current commissions include an opera with the International Contemporary Ensemble with partners Opera Philadelphia and FringeArts, a musical with the Bard College Fisher Center for the Performing Arts, a concerto for Branford Marsalis with Orpheus Chamber Orchestra, Mission: Commission with Miller Theatre, and a collaboration with artist Tiona Nekkia McClodden and Opera Philadelphia.